TechChange/eslint-config/README.md

 ## Changelog

+- **4.0.0**
+	- BREAKING: Upgrade `eslint` to v8.
+	- BREAKING: Switch from the DEPRECATED `babel-eslint` library to the `@babel/eslint-parser` and `@babel/core` libraries.
+	- UPDATED: Upgrade to latest version of 3rd-party react eslint libraries.
 - **3.0.1**
 	- UPDATED: Update `max-len` rule to account for line breaks in international regex exceptions.
 - **3.0.0**